mats93/Clock-trigger/README.md

 ## Deployment:
  * The application is deployed in an OpenStack IaaS platform hosted at NTNU Gjøvik.
- * The infrastructure is created with OpenStack HEAT.
+ * The infrastructure is created with OpenStack HEAT, and the app installed with a boot-script.
- * The application is running in linux server.
+ * The application is running on a single linux server.

 ***